Research Foundation

 3-month study tracking sustained changes in confidence, communication comfort, and quality of life measures.

-Measuring how real-time, supportive AI guidance contributes to skill development and self-efficacy.
+Measuring how real-time, supportive guidance contributes to skill development and self-efficacy.